-The Hunter Legacy is a documentary that explores the impact humans have on wildlife and the ecosystems in Africa, seen through the eyes and experiences of the Hunter family.
+The Hunter Legacy, currently in post-production, is a documentary that explores the impact humans have on wildlife and the ecosystems in Africa, seen through the eyes and experiences of the Hunter family.
 The focus of the film is on Alex Hunter —conservationist, safari guide, and grandson of J.A.
 Hunter, a well known safari guide and prolific big game hunter from the early 20th century.
 Unlike his famous grandfather, Alex rejects trophy hunting in favor of walking safaris and wildlife conservation efforts.

 Alex Hunter is cognizant of his family's legacy of trophy hunting.
 He sees only a shadow of the Africa that his grandfather once knew and is acutely aware of how much has changed on this iconic land.
 Many of the species that were once common in his grandfather's day are endangered, some critically so, and their future in the wild is in question.
 Facing pressure from expanding urban areas, poaching, conflict with farmers and herders, drought, and a myriad of other issues, there are few African animals whose habitats and populations aren't under threat.